nJStanton1/Wanderers-Nook---Walks/content/locations/walks-around-broadbottom/index.md

       nearby garden centre, which are pay and display.
 Broadbottom is not as far as you may expect, but the route to Broadbottom goes along a bust commuter route, so be prepared for some traffic at busy hours.
+  - type: Bus
+    transportDetail: The Manchester Bee Network does reach Broadbottom though it can't be reached directly from the city centre.
+The best route from Manchester city centre is to take the **201** to Hattersley.
+Then walk for about half an hour, or catch the **341** from Hattersley to Broadbottom.
 ---
 ## Best Views: